 To account for propagation delays, there is a guard time of a few slots between the end of the DL segment and the start of UL segment (see section 2.9).
 In each UL slot, one or zero transmissions can take place in each sector, as governed by the UL-MAP.
-The UL-MAP is constructed in such a way that multiple ST(s) from different sectors, may transmit in the same UL slot, provided these transmissions are non-interfering at the BS.
+Each sector receives it's own UL-MAP (contained in respective beacon for that sector), and the UL-MAP is constructed in such a way that multiple ST(s) from different sectors, may transmit in the same UL slot, provided these transmissions are non-interfering at the BS.
 Because of path loss patterns and time varying traffic requirements, the DL-MAP and UL-MAP need to be computed on-line.
 A discussion on scheduler design is given in Annex C.